codeigniter4/CodeIgniter4/contributing/workflow.md

 --------

-Within your local repository, Git will have created an alias, **origin**, for the Github repository it is bound to.
+Within your local repository, Git will have created an alias, **origin**, for the GitHub repository it is bound to.
 You want to create an alias for the shared repository as well, so that you can "synch" the two, making sure that your repository includes any other contributions that have been merged by us into the shared repo: